-Set temperature potentiometer to "0".
-Push "HAND" button 4 to activate the controller.
+Set the temperature with the analog input to e.g. 3V and push "HAND" button 4 to activate the controller.
 LED "ON" will change from blinking to constant illumination.
-Slowly increase temperature.
 The increase in temperature can be observed at the meter.
 The needle must rise steady and smoothly in response to the temperature changes of the heatseal element both in heating and cooling.